 - And ...

 - The bouts of tonsillitis affect normal functioning.
-For example, they are severe enough to make you need time off from work or from school.
+For example, they are severe enough to make you need time off from work or for young children taking time off from school.
+Read our article on how to manage tonsillitis in children.

-The adenoids may also be removed at the same time.
+The tonsils and adenoids may be removed at the same time.
 The adenoids are also part of the body's defence against infections (the immune system).
 Adenoids hang from the upper part of the back of the nasal cavity.
-See separate leaflet called Tonsils and Adenoids for more details.
+See the separate leaflet called What do tonsils do? for more details.

 Tonsillectomy is usually a straightforward minor operation.
 But, as with all operations, there is a risk.
 For example, there is a small risk of life-threatening severe bleeding from the throat during or just after the operation.